netgloo/benjamin/readme.md

 ### Everyone loves fast websites

 Benjamin is made for building fast websites.
 With Benjamin you can rapidly create websites that load fast and with an amazing smooth and instant navigation between pages.
-Website's pages will be changed directly client-side, without any call to the server.
+Website's pages will be changed directly client-side, without any call to the server and without any loading time.

 ### Easy development